HiennNek/kiisu-unlshd/ReadMe.md

 <details>
 <summary><b>Things broke after switching from other firmware (e.g. qFlipper/Flipper Lab shows it as incompatible, etc...)</b></summary>

-Delete all files from your SD card (you can still keep captured files/downloaded DB files), then reflash the firmware.
+Delete all files from your SD card (you can still keep captured files/downloaded DB files), then reinstall the firmware.

 If you can't flash the firmware using the normal way, try flashing it in DFU mode.
 (Turn off Kiisu, then hold the `OK` button and plug your Kiisu into your PC. qFlipper and lab.flipper.net will recognize it as DFU mode.)